-1. Field of the Invention
+1. Field of the Invention:

-The present invention relates to an air conditioner with a 15 vapor-compression refrigerant cycle.
-The air conditioner is suitably used for a vehicle.
+The present invention relates to an air conditioner with an ejector refrigerant cycle.
+The air conditioner is suitably used 15 for a vehicle.

-2. Related Art
+2. Related Art:

-A vehicle air conditioner in a prior art switches a cooling operation and a heating operation, by switching an operation20 for flowing high-pressure refrigerant in an interior heat exchanger and an operation for flowing low-pressure refrigerant in the interior heat exchanger.
+A vehicle air conditioner in a prior art switches a cooling operation and a heating operation, by switching an operation for flowing high-pressure refrigerant in an interior heat exchanger and an operation for flowing low-pressure refrigerant in the interior heat exchanger.

-However, in this vehicle air conditioner, when the cooling operation is set for dehumidifying a passenger compartment, condensed water is generated on a surface of the interior heat exchanger.
-After that, when the heating operation is set, the condensed water remained on the surface of the interior heat exchanger evaporates immediately.
+However, in this vehicle air conditioner, when the cooling operation is performed for dehumidifying a passenger compartment, condensed water is generated on a surface of the interior heat exchanger.
+After that, when the heating operation is performed, the condensed water remained on the surface of the interior heat exchanger evaporates immediately.
 Therefore, a windshield of an automotive vehicle is readily fogged.